 Also don’t smoke weed.
 It’ll make you eat a whole bunch of shit and then you’ll think you can fly.

 The Cat in the Hat by Dr Seuss

 He honestly terrifies me.
 I swear, if the author was Stephen King you’d be shaking under your doona reading this acid trip down Nope Street.

 A man-sized cat (predator), wearing human clothes, breaks into your house while you’re out and preys on your innocent children, forcing them to take part in a series of fucked-up shit.
 Then he brings in a crate with two evil goblins inside……

 Somebody hold me.

 Did anyone do a background check on Dr Seuss?
 Seriously, I want to see the sex offender register.
 Is he actively trying to give our children nightmares?
 How is this a kid’s book?
 Just because it rhymes does not make it cute.
 It actually makes it all the more sinister.

-Don’t get me started on Yertle The Turtle, that arrogant twat.
+Don’t get me started on Yertle The Turtle, that arrogant, wannabe Hitler twat.

-I’m still searching for the book about the little boy who loved his mother very much and was very respectful and always slept through the night and ate all his dinner and concentrated at school until he became hugely popular and successful and bought his mum a house.
+I’m still searching for the book about the little boy who loved his mother very much and was very respectful and always slept through the night and ate all his dinner, was a good friend to everyone and concentrated at school until he became hugely successful and bought his mum a house.
 Where’s that book?